Instantons and singularities in the Yang-Mills flow: Preliminaries

-For the $Rm $ terms, one notes that the first and third are skew in $i,j,$ as are the second and fourth, and that these are each self-dual if the same is true of $\omega$ (as explained in \cite{freeduhl}, appendix).
-We conclude that the extra terms of the Weitzenbock formula (\ref{weitz}) in fact split into self-dual and anti-self-dual parts.
-Note also that $\Delta_A \ast = \ast \Delta_A,$ and the trace Laplacian clearly preserves the identites (\ref{asd}) in an orthonormal frame.
+For the $Rm $ terms of (\ref{weitz}), one notes that the first and third are skew in $i,j,$ as are the second and fourth, and that these are each self-dual if the same is true of $\omega.$\footnote{See Freed and Uhlenbeck \cite{freeduhl}, Appendix C, for an explanation of the splitting, and for the derivation of the well-known expression ``$Rm \# = W^+ - R/3$'' in (\ref{sdweitz}).}